dprojects/getDimensions/Docs/README.md

 	![arrays007](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/arrays007.png)

-## Array Polar - Pad
+## Draft :: Array Polar :: Pad

-To start with `Array Polar` transformation of `Pad` furniture part, You have to create the furniture part for transformation first.
+To start with `Draft :: Array Polar :: Pad` transformation, You have to create the furniture part for transformation first.
 In this case this will be `Pad` furniture part.
 If You already have the `Pad` created, just follow steps:

-* Click the `Pad` furniture part and create `Array Polar` as it is demonstrated below:
+* Click the `Pad` furniture part and create `Draft :: Array Polar :: Pad` as it is demonstrated below:

 	![arrays008](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/arrays008.png)